ThaminduR/spark-privacy-preserver/README.md

 ### T Closeness (without row suppresion)

 This function provides a simple way to anonymize a dataset which has a user identification attribute without grouping the rows.
-This function doesn't return a dataframe with the count variable as above fnction.
+This function doesn't return a dataframe with the count variable as above function.
 Instead it returns the same dataframe, t-closeness anonymized.
 Return type of all the non categorical columns will be string.
-User attribute column _should not_ be given as a feature column and its return type will be same as the input type.
+User attribute column **must not** be given as a feature column and its return type will be same as the input type.
 Function takes exact same parameters as the above function.
-To use this method to anonymize the dataset, instead of calling `t_closeness`, call `t_closeness_w_user`
+To use this method to anonymize the dataset, instead of calling `t_closeness`, call `t_closeness_w_user`.

 ### Single User K Anonymity

 This function provides a simple way to anonymize a given user in a dataset.
 Even though this doesn't use the mondrian algorithm, function is included in the `mondrian_preserver`.
 User identification attribute and the column name of the user identification atribute is needed as parameters.
 This doesn't return a dataframe with count variable.
 Instead this returns the same dataframe, anonymized for the given user.
 Return type of user column and all the non categorical columns will be string.

 ```python